Atkinson-Lab/Tractor-tutorial/Rfmix.md

 &nbsp;
 &nbsp;

-To run locan ancestry inference, we need a homogeneous phased reference panel composed of the relevant ancestries, and a phased admixed cohort vcf file.
+To run local ancestry inference, we need a homogeneous phased reference panel composed of the relevant ancestries, and a phased admixed cohort vcf file.
 Admixed populations have chromosomes with a mosaic of ancestral tracts, as different chromosomal pieces will have been inherited from multiple ancestries.
 The length of these tracts is related to the demographic history of the population, with the average tract length being inversely proportional to the number of generations ago that the pulse of admixture occurred.
 This is because recombination will break down tracts over time.

 For example, the 1st generation of the two-way admixed AFR-EUR population illustrated here inherited one full copy of chromosomes from EUR ancestry, and one from AFR ancestry.
 However, for more recent generations of this admixed population, the chromosomes will have been broken down into smaller ancestral pieces due to crossover events in meiosis.